textileio/papers/draft.md

 Building on this, developers might create a new Thread for a user to store `Contact` information, as well as their mobile phone's camera roll photos, as in [@lst:stores].
-This would create a new view Store "under-to-hood" (with corresponding indexes, etc), to be mutated by incoming Events.
+This would create a new view Store under-to-hood (with corresponding indexes, etc), to be mutated by incoming Events.

 ~~~ {#lst:models .javascript caption="Create a photo entity and some way to represent a photo's author."}